BandyElm13/StarDrift/README.md

 **Star Drift**

+Goal:
-Goal: After a catastrophic defeat, you must travel to distant worlds and retrieve coins, and take down The Dark One with the help of your companion.
+After a catastrophic defeat that shattered your world, you set out on a perilous journey across distant galaxies.
+Scavenge coins from forgotten planets, grow stronger, and assemble a plan to defeat The Dark One — with the loyal support of your faithful companion by your side.